And let there be light! Kevin McCorry has arrived in the world. A photograph of me in my bedroom in 1968.

 In addition to the meat market in Nordin, there was a place in downtown Newcastle to where my father went to buy meat.
 It was a meat market and grocery store.
 The lady running the grocery store part of that downtown Newcastle business sold penny candy, which always sweetened the experience of going to there, as my father and I awaited my father's requested cut of meat from the butcher.
 My father and I continued to go there in the first couple of years after we moved out of the trailer park in Newcastle.

 Also in downtown Newcastle was a photography studio on the floor above a photography and hobby store located in the Newcastle town square, and my mother brought me there one day to have a portrait-sized photograph done of me.
 The photographer was a kind man and very obliging of my mother's desires for the portrait-sized photograph.
-That was in spring of 1972, I seem to recall.
+That was in mid-summer of 1972, I seem to recall.

 Printed signage outside of establishments was fascinating to me as I was into my sixth year of life.
 Sparked mostly by how Dr. Jekyll's name had been displayed in that scary Bugs Bunny cartoon, this particular keen interest had me regarding with wide-eyed wonderment the signs, especially protruding and hanging ones, outside the entrances of businesses in downtown Newcastle.
 And when the signs and the buildings to which they were attached had a Victorian look to them, all the more intent was my fascination.
 My mother assented to my placements of printed signs on the archway of my bedroom in our mobile home.
 And the word, laboratory, marked on a narrow, rectangular sign protruding outside of an entry way was, for me, both unnerving and compelling.